BHFock/git-cl/docs/tutorial.md

 ## 3. Tips, Notes & Troubleshooting

-### Files belong to only one changelist
+### Moving a file between changelists

 Each file can be part of only one changelist at a time.
-Adding it to a new changelist will automatically remove it from any previous one.

-### Moving a file between changelists

 You don’t need to manually remove a file from one changelist before adding it to another.
 Just run:

 ```
 git cl add new-list path/to/file